stilldavid/userland-book/literary_environment/index.md

 1. the command line as a literary environment
 =============================================

-There're a lot of ways I could try to structure an introduction to the command line.
+There're a lot of ways to structure an introduction to the command line.
 I'm going to start with writing as a point of departure because, aside from web development, it's what I use a computer for most.
 I want to shine a light on the humane potential of ideas that are usually understood as nerd trivia.
 Computers have utterly transformed the practice of writing within the space of my lifetime, but it seems to me that writers as a class miss out on many of the software tools and patterns taken as a given in more "technical" fields.

 Writing, particularly writing of any real scope or complexity, is very much a technical task.
 It makes demands, both physical and psychological, of its